Quick Overview

 Platforms and Technology

 Exness invests in infrastructure transparency, publishing average execution times and server latency data.
 XM doesn't publicly share equivalent execution metrics, though both brokers maintain data centers optimized for low-latency order routing.
+On the mobile front, both brokers now offer full trading capability through their proprietary apps beyond standard MetaTrader mobile.

 Withdrawals and Deposits